-You have millions of keywords tracking tools out there you can use.
+You have millions of keyword tracking tools out there you can use.

 But we suggest you go with SEMrush.

-The reason being SEMrush does so much more than just track your keywords.
+The reason is SEMrush does so much more than just track your keywords.

 Besides helping you track your keywords; the tool can automatically find the keywords that your site happens to already rank for.